jdevfullstack/generative-ai-review/README.md

 I just wonder with the multitude of data they are being trained on, did humans really tag all of them ?
 It's unscalable I think so.

 ## Individual Privacy

-For GitHub Copilot, it only sees the code if you send it directly.
-Even if you `@workspace`, I think it's not working all the time.
+With GitHub Copilot, it only accesses your code when you send it directly.
-Contrary, Devin AI has full access to your setup, as reviewed by others.
+Even using `@workspace` doesn't seem to grant full codebase access all the time.
+In contrast, Devin AI has full access to your setup, as claimed by other users.

-Will everyone be comfortable with this full access or even the simple sign-in ?
-As for me, for critical and long discussion, signing-in is inevitable.
-But whenever I have the chance of not signing-in, I will do so.
-I don't even ever sign-in during Windows setup, not even upgrading to Windows 11.

-As for more generalized GPTs like ChatGPT and Microsoft Copilot, we know the issues of signing-in being required.
-Even Elon Musk reacted to Windows for that.
+But the question still remains: will everyone feel comfortable with this level of access or even the simple act of signing in?
+Personally, for critical or extended discussions, signing in feels unavoidable.
+However, whenever I can avoid it, I take that option.
+For example, I never sign in during the Windows setup, and I haven't even upgraded to Windows 11.

+When it comes to generalized AI systems like ChatGPT and Microsoft Copilot, the sign-in requirement has raised concerns.
+Even Elon Musk has expressed frustration over Windows 11 and the integration of Copilot into the operating system.

 ## GitHub Copilot as Pair Programmers For Software Engineers
 At first, I thought it was all a gimmick.
 Then I tried the traditional